IELTS examiners just love writing paragraphs! A good paragraph should contain:

 We played games and the first thing we did was to learn how to say our names.
 We had some toys too in the classroom.
 Everyone enjoyed it.

-So, now let’s have a go at writing an actual paragraph with this first advantage as its topic.
+So, now let’s have a go at writing paragraphs actual, with this first advantage as its topic.

 There are many advantages when beginning to study a foreign language at an early age.